La-Sian/100-Days-Of-Code-/README.md

 DAY 25

 Today started off with codewars and was able to complete 4 problems on level 8.
 The rest of the day wass spent on a hackathon based on end 2 end testing, where I tested a simple userface that inputs text, a date and slecects a button to list what was inputted. bc14_w4_hackathon_testathon-room-7-la-sian-danielle-mo

+DAY 26

+Todays objective was to create my own kata on code wars that works by testing it using jest.
+I was able to create a kata, that conceptionally worked but did not yet get it to pass all tests.

+DAY 27 & 28

+Worked on more testing, focusing on end-to-end testing with playwright.
+I found this challenging as i came across multiple errors.

+DAY 29

+Today consisited researching about React.
+I have no previous knowledge thus had to look up a large amounf of resources and found videos to be more useful.